Cris-Morales/Cris-Morales-Portfolio-Website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-be familiar with Next.js architecture before forking this portfolio template for yourself.
+You should be familiar with Next.js architecture to work with this repository.

+- This app uses [Resend](https://resend.com/) for its 3rd party Email API.
+You will need to sign up for Resend and save your API key in an environment variable to utilize the Contact Form.
-lib directory contains relavent types, server actions, email template for resend, and portfolio data which will allow the sections to automaticall populate with cards related to that data.
+- The app/lib directory contains relavent types, server actions, email template for Resend using [React Email](https://react.email/), and portfolio data which will allow the sections to automatically populate with cards related to that data.
-Please replace the static assets with your own, unless you get a job pretending to be me and send it my way if the pay is good ;)
+- There are primarily 2 libraries used for animations: [Keen-Slider](https://keen-slider.io/) for the Marquee effect on the Hero Section, and [Framer Motion](https://www.framer.com/motion/) for the the Title change, experience expansion, and Contact form transitions.
+The active Navigation is made using Vanilla Javascript, though I could imagine you could use Framer Motion for this effect as well.

 ---
 <p align="right">(<a href="#readme-top">back to top</a>)</p>